wiwaszko-intel/scenescape/docs/user-guide/building-a-scene/how-to-generate-scene-map.md

 1. Click on your newly created scene to open it
 2. Add camera by clicking on "+ New Camera" below the scene map, then filling in the camera details as required.

-> **Note**: The camera ID _must_ match the `cameraid` set in dlstreamer pipeline config file for ex: dlstreamer-pipeline-server/config.json, or the scene controller will not be able to associate the camera with its instance in Intel® SceneScape.
+> **Note**: The camera ID _must_ match the `cameraid` set in DL Streamer Pipeline config file for ex: dlstreamer-pipeline-server/config.json, or the scene controller will not be able to associate the camera with its instance in Intel® SceneScape.

 Using the above example, the form should look like this for the `video0` camera: